phenocare/IPCN/pages/home.md

 ---
 layout: home
-title: Our research project
+title: International Phenome Center Network
-description: Towards developing a theme for research project websites
+description: A Networks of networks to deliver precision and systems medicine
-background: /assets/img/chuttersnap-146799-unsplash.jpg
+background: /assets/img/_K2A5183.JPG
 permalink: /
 ---